klonyyy/MCUViewer/README.md

 ## Quick Start

 ### Variable Viewer
-1. Open Options->Acqusition Settings window in the top menu.
+1. Open `Options -> Acqusition` Settings window in the top menu.
 2. Select your project's elf file.
 Make sure the project is compiled in debug mode.
 Click done.
-3. Click the 'add variable' button to add a new variable.
-Double-click to change its name to one of your global variables.
-If you're using structs or classes in C++ make sure to add its name before the variable, exactly like you'd refer to it in the code (for example myClass.var, or namespace::myClass.var).
+3. Click the `Import variables form *.elf` button and click `Refresh`.
+Select variables and click `Import`.
+Note: the import feature is still in beta.
+If your variable is not automatically detected just click `Add variable` and input the name yourself.
+Please let me know if that happens by opening a new issue with *.elf file attached.
-4. After adding all variables click 'update variable addresses'.
+4. After adding all variables click `Update variable addresses`.
 The type and address of the variables you've added should change from "NOT FOUND!" to a valid address based on the *.elf file you've provided.
+Note: 64-bit variables (such as uint64_t and double) are not yet supported #13.
 5. Drag and drop the variable to the plot area.
 6. Make sure the ST-Link is connected.
-Download your executable to the microcontroller and press the "STOPPED" button.
+Download your executable to the microcontroller and press the `STOPPED` button.

 In case of any problems, please try the test/STMViewer_test CubeIDE project and the corresponding STMViewer_test.cfg project file.
-Please remember to build the project and update the elf file path in the Options -> Acquisition Settings.
+Please remember to build the project and update the elf file path in the `Options -> Acqusition` Settings.

 Example project with STMViewer config file is located in test/STMViewer_test directory.